opendatahub-io/architecture-decision-records/architecture/components/model-registry/README.md

     end
 ```

-This way, the Model Controller will sync those occurrence into the Model Registry to keep track of every deployment that occurred in the cluster for indexed models.
+In this way, the Model Controller reconciler syncs those occurrence into the Model Registry to keep track of every deployment that occurred in the cluster for indexed models.

 <!-- to be continued once finalized "Model Registry Tenancy Proposal" -->